 teacher

-Simone currently serves as the Head of Vocal Pedagogy at the Universität der Künste Berlin.
-Simone reveals the inner workings of the voice with clarity, helping singers develop a more sophisticated relationship with their instrument.
+Simone teaches Classical Voice and Classical Vocal Pedagogy at the Universität der Künste Berlin.
+Simone reveals the inner workings of the voice with clarity, helping singers develop a sophisticated relationship with their instrument.

 Since establishing her Berlin teaching practice in 2014, Simone has attracted a diverse range of students, reflecting her versatility as an educator.
 Her exceptional diagnostic abilities enable her to quickly identify the underlying causes of vocal difficulties, providing tangible solutions.